 Another culprit that can trigger eczema is milk or dairy products.
-It is known that the protein casein can possibly induce itching due to histamine (a chemical in the body responsible to cause allergic and inflammatory reactions) release.
-Other foods which can make eczema worse are eggs, nuts, seafood, red meat, foods containing soya, and some sour foods.
+It is known that the protein casein can induce itching due to histamine (a chemical in the body that causes allergic and inflammatory reactions) release.
+Other foods that can make eczema worse are eggs, nuts, seafood, red meat, foods containing soy, and some sour foods.

-- Bathing With Hot Water:
+- Bathing with Hot Water:

-- Exposure To Detergents & Cosmetics:
+- Exposure to Detergents & Cosmetics: